Protection and a Path to Status for Crime Victims in Connecticut

 Once your petition receives a 'bona fide determination,' we help you secure work authorization.
 After 3 years in U status, we guide you through the process of adjusting to permanent residence.

-U Visa for Crime Victims FAQ
+Connecticut U Visa Lawyer FAQ

 Ready to Start Your Immigration Journey?